potgieterbt/Notes/Emulation/NES/PPU.md

 * A nametable is a quarter of the render screen and is used for the background, only 2 nametables can be held in memory at once as there is only 2KiB and each one is 1KiB.
 * To be able to render an entire screen with 2 nametables [[#^e76062|mirroring]] is used where the nametable is mirrored to a different part of the screen.
 * There is a way for the CPU to access data from the PPU memory, it is done by writing to an address twice and reading the same address?
+* PPU runs 3x faster than CPU,
+* I think the best way of rendering is to instantly make the render screen rather than copy the PPU exactly by only drawing 1 scanline per tick.
+Also avoids any of the during render glitches maybe.
+There may be instructions that may need to run during rendering, need to decide how to deal with this.

 Registers:
 * Controller >: